 Each child has a unique combination of strengths and challenges and with individualized instruction can succeed.
 A continuum of supports includes the practices of providing high-quality instruction and interventions matched to children’s needs; addressing the role of the environment as it applies behavior; and monitoring progress in ongoing, strategic, and meaningful ways to improve teaching and learning.

-Our programs utilize developmentally appropriate practices, which provide an optimal balance of adult-guided and child-guide experiences, complexity and challenge of activities, learning formats and contexts, and indoor and outdoor learning time.
+Our programs utilize developmentally appropriate practices, which provide an optimal balance of adult-guided and child-guided experiences, complexity and challenge of activities, learning formats and contexts, and indoor and outdoor learning time.
 Additionally, appropriate curriculum promotes all areas of development, includes a broad range of content across disciplines, builds on strengths and prior experiences, and provides opportunities for exploration and meaningful play.

 Families are children’s first and most important caregivers, teachers, and advocates.
 Family capacity-building that enhances and promotes parenting knowledge, skills, and self-confidence is one of the most powerful ways to ensure everyone reaches their potential.
 This is accomplished through comprehensive training and support, education about navigating different systems, and connection to resources and services.